twixlyhq/extensions/README.md

 [`entry.fields` API](#entryfieldsid-field) for how to change values for different locales.

-If an entry returned by the Contentful Management API looks like the following:
+If an entry returned by the twixly Management API looks like the following:

 ```javascript
 {